 |IT||6240||Lease - Vehicle|

-If the lease is a capital lease, special initial and ongoing accounting transactions are required, because capital lease transactions are an alternate financing arrangement for the procurement of an asset.
+If the lease is a finance lease, special initial and ongoing accounting transactions are required, because finance lease transactions are an alternate financing arrangement for the procurement of an asset.

 Initial Measurement: (This entry is done by plant accounting and capital asset accounting)